gigijoe/dragon-eye/README.md

 - Written in c/c++ for running performance
 - Background subtraction runnung by GPU to improve real-time performance
 - Camera settings for different scenes such as dim light or over exposure
-- Adjustable MOG2 threshold to get better object tracking performance
+- Adjustable MOG2 threshold to reduce nosie or improve object detection

 #### Hardware Requirement
 - nVidia Jetson Nano development kit (Prefer version B01)